 Other customization extras

 customization.jsonsupports other options.
-While the list may evolve over time, we currently provide documentation for assigned exam seating and iClicker integration on their own pages.
+While the list may evolve over time, we currently provide documentation for assigned exam seating.

 Generate the reports.